tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

 .. function:: vshard.storage.bucket_pin(bucket_id)

     Pin a bucket to a replica set.
-Pinned bucket can not be moved even if it breaks the cluster balance.
+A pinned bucket cannot be moved even if it breaks the cluster balance.

     :param bucket_id: a bucket identifier